serum-errors/go-serum-analyzer/analysis/README.md

 Whenever `Error2` is returned anywhere, the analysis adds all three error codes as possible outcomes.
 So a function with the statement `return Error2("error message")` has to declare the error codes: "examples-error-empty", "examples-error-disconnect", and "examples-error-unknown"

-As a final example we show how returning fields and constants can be mixxed:
+As a final example we show how returning fields and constants can be mixed:

 ```go
 type Error3 struct {